 Links to all the data sources are listed at the bottom of this article.

-Leading gym chains like Anytime Fitness have the largest share of the market.
+Leading gym chains like 24 Hour Fitness and Anytime Fitness have the largest share of the market.
 Multi-site operators account for the majority of facilities globally.
-Unsurprisingly they also generate the most revenue…
+Unsurprisingly, they also generate the most revenue.

 - By revenue, the three largest gym chains globally are 24 Hour Fitness, Invited (formerly Club Corp), and Konami.